mullvad/mullvadvpn-app/docs/security.md

 started during early boot that applies a blocking policy that persists until the `mullvad-daemon` is started.

-### macOS

-Due to the inability to specify dependencies of system services in `launchd` there is no way to ensure that our daemon is started before any other service  or program is started.
-Thus, whilst our daemon will start as soon as it possibly can, there's nothing that can be done about the order in which launch daemons get started, so some leaks may still occur.

 ## Desktop Electron GUI

 The graphical frontend for the app on desktop is an Electron app.
 This app only ever loads